-Leisen’s other Technicolor tour de force, Lady in the Dark,has never been legally available on home video in this country, but Frenchman’s Creek has recently become available on DVD for the first time.
-Once shown on AMC, in their old movie days, I have a deteriorating VHS taped off the network, that does not begin to do justice to this no doubt stunningly beautiful film.
+Leisen’s other Technicolor tour de force, Lady in the Dark,has never been legally available on home video in this country, but Frenchman’s Creek has recently become available on DVD for the first time, on a Unversal Vault series disc.
+Once shown on AMC, in their old movie programming days, I have a deteriorating VHS taped off the network, that does not begin to do justice to this stunningly beautiful film.
 Clearly, it is time for this splendid, feminist slanted pirate adventure to be rediscovered.

 Don't miss John McElwee's exellent postings on this film:

 Color photos from Souvenir program for Frenchman’s Creek, Mitchell Leisen: Hollywood Director by David Chierichetti, on set photos from Mendocino and the Movies by Bruce Levene.